Jamezfn/zero_day/README.md

 **My readme File**
 #This is a vagrant project
-*Created the repository called zero day
+-Created the repository called zero day
-*Created a Readme file
+-Created a Readme file